doubleplusc/Line-sticker-downloader/README.md

 # Using the Program using python directly

+to run

+`python sticker_dl.py`

+if you find this not working properly please provide your python version

 Check python version

 `python -V`

-then run

-`python sticker_dl.py`

-Note :

-for python v3 up -> sticker_dl.py

-for python v2 up -> sticker_dl-python-v2.py

 # Using the Program
 When you open the program, you will be prompted